Cheap International Flights from India in October — Best Destinations, Fares, Booking Tips

 When should I book October international flights from India?

 The 8-12 week booking window dominates October value.
-HappyFares booking-versus-fare-paid data from 2024-25 shows passengers booking 56-84 days ahead of October departure paid 21-29% less on average than those booking inside 30 days, with the steepest fare cliff falling between days 28-21 before departure as Diwali approach demand surges.
-[ORIGINAL DATA]
+Booking roughly two to three months ahead of an October departure tends to secure noticeably lower fares than booking inside 30 days, with the steepest fare cliff typically falling in the final three to four weeks before departure as Diwali approach demand surges.

 October booking calendar